-Five ways to improve internal communications in your organisation
+Five ways to improve internal communications in your organization

-In this blog post we will look at five ways to improve internal communications, using simple techniques like harnessing the power of an existing Intranet or tweaking existing IT solutions.
+In this blog post we will look at how to improve internal communication in an organization.
+We will share five simple techniques like harnessing the power of an existing Intranet or tweaking existing IT solutions.

 1. Reduce internal email